sstur/drift/README.md

  * Filesystem
  * Utils like Logging, Crypto, Date formatting, etc

-##View Layer
+## View Layer

 Jinja templates!

-##Data Persistence
+## Data Persistence

 Database interfaces are particularly hard to abstract in a truly agnostic way.
 SQLite and MySQL are the first adapters to be implemented.
-Plans for noSQL (Mongo/Couch) are in the works.

 ORM support is limited and supports CRUD and basic joins but not schema creation/migration.
 Data modeling can get tricky when we attempt to support relational and NoSQL with the same interface and we have not yet crossed that bridge.

-##Controllers/Routing
+## Controllers/Routing

-Provides a simple routing implementation, similar to ExpressJS or Sinatra, and we have basic "resourceful" routing.
+Provides a simple routing implementation, similar to Express, and we have basic resourceful routing.

-##Todo

- * Better Test Coverage
- * Modeling/ORM needs work
- * Provide a way to provide high-level modules (like Auth) that can be dropped in to apps

 ## License (MIT)